ssarakan/developer/java-management-advanced-features/detect-java-libraries/detect-java-libraries.md

 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
 * You are using an Oracle Linux image on your Managed Instance for this workshop.
 * Access to the cloud environment and resources configured in [Lab 5](?lab=track-java-servers).
+* Advanced usage tracking is enabled on the fleet.
 * Familiarity with Building and Running a Java SE Application

 ## Task 1: Detect Java libraries in deployed Java Web Application